 If you don’t think the look of algae would “grow on you,” seek out shingles that list algae-resistance specifically, many include “AR” in their names to make them easy to identify.
 All algae warranties aren’t created equal though, so familiarize yourself with the type of coverage provided when researching.

-A new roof isn’t an everyday occurrence and it’s a large investment.
-When it’s time, you owe it to yourself and your home to know what your options are.
+A new roof isn’t an everyday occurrence, and it’s a large investment.
+When it’s time, you owe it to yourself and your home to know what options are avaialble.
 Taking time to do some research will help, and goes a long way toward making a confident decision.
 Also, working with a trusted contractor is crucial.
 A skilled and experienced tradesman will help you consider both aesthetics and performance, guiding you in your decision making and giving you peace of mind that you’ve chosen the best roof for your home.
+Connect with a experienced and proven CertainTeed-credentialed contractor using our Find-A-Pro locator tool!